Compare

 Pricing

 When compared to other cloud-based restaurant POS systems, Toast’s monthly software fees are in line with most other providers.
 Though Toast does have a basic subscription that starts at $0 per month, this package is primarily designed for smaller venues like cafes and coffee shops because it includes more limited features.
-Toast’s more complete offering is its Growth package, which starts at $165 per month and is best suited for restaurants.
+Toast’s more complete offering is its Point of Sale package, which is better suited to restaurants and starts at $69 per month.

 While Toast’s monthly software fees are reasonable, they aren’t the only costs to take into account.
 Remember that you’re also obligated to use Toast as your payment processor, which comes with its own set of fees.
 Additionally, you also need to purchase Toast’s proprietary hardware in order to use the POS – something that you might not need to do if you switch from one restaurant iPad POS system to another.